-Segment 1
+Segment 1:

-Student will:

-- 1. Discuss and interpret Locke's theory of neuro linguistic development of language abilities. - 2.
-Critically evaluate the relevance of a speech and language processing model in understanding language disorders in children and adults. - 3.
-Distinguish among the multiple causes of language disorders and discuss complicating factors to language development (such as hearing deficit, cognitive deficit, etc.). - 4.
-Recall and explain symptoms associated with a continuum of language disorders, categorize symptoms, and determine areas of greatest needs for intervention.
+1. Discuss and interpret Locke's theory of neuro linguistic development of language abilities.

+2. Critically evaluate the relevance of a speech and language processing model in understanding language disorders in children and adults.

+3. Distinguish among the multiple causes of language disorders and discuss complicating factors to language development (such as hearing deficit, cognitive deficit, etc.).

+4. Recall and explain symptoms associated with a continuum of language disorders, categorize symptoms, and determine areas of greatest needs for intervention.
 Discuss associated etiology and anatomical/physiological, acoustic, psychological, developmental, linguistic, and cultural correlates.
 Identify and discuss relevant cognitive and social aspects of communication.
-Discuss prevention of language delays. - 5.
-Design assessment plans to evaluate BOTH oral and written language, drawing from formal and informal testing procedures as appropriate.
-The client skills to be evaluated include auditory comprehension and expressive abilities as they are manifested in phonology, morphology, syntax, semantics, pragmatics, and oral narrative. - 6.
-Identify and explain issues pertaining to parents' and caretakers' challenges in learning about and living with language disorders across the lifespan. - 7.
-Identify and explain issues pertaining to teacher's challenges in working with children with language disorders with specific emphasis on the language arts curriculum. - 8.
-Identify basic processes used in research about language disorders and the integration of research principles into evidence-based clinical practice. - 9.
-Recognize and discuss the difference between a language difference and a language disorder.
+Discuss prevention of language delays.

+5. Design assessment plans to evaluate BOTH oral and written language, drawing from formal and informal testing procedures as appropriate.
+The client skills to be evaluated include auditory comprehension and expressive abilities as they are manifested in phonology, morphology, syntax, semantics, pragmatics, and oral narrative.

+6. Identify and explain issues pertaining to parents' and caretakers' challenges in learning about and living with language disorders across the lifespan.

+7. Identify and explain issues pertaining to teacher's challenges in working with children with language disorders with specific emphasis on the language arts curriculum.

+8. Identify basic processes used in research about language disorders and the integration of research principles into evidence-based clinical practice.

+9. Recognize and discuss the difference between a language difference and a language disorder.
 Discuss cultural considerations to language development.

-Course Learning Outcomes Components Indicating Grades Received
+Course Learning Outcome Components Indicating Competence Grades Received

-Segment 1 Competence

-1 Exam 1 (50%)
+1 Exam 1

-2 Exam 1 (50%)
+2 Exam 1

-3 Exam 2 (25%)
+3 Exam 1

-4 Exam 2 (30%)
+4 Exam 2

-5 Exam 2 (25%)
+5 Exam 2

-Assessment Project (100%)

-6 Exam 2 (5%)
+6 Exam 2

-7 Exam 2 (5%)
+7 Exam 2

-8 Exam 2 (5%)
+8 Exam 2

-9 Exam 2 (5%)
+9 Exam 2